twhalsema/walman/README.md

 - Infrastructure Engineer

 I encourage anyone considering me for employment to look over this portfolio to make a more informed hiring decision.
+Please note that I have not used AI in the creation of any of the files found in this portfolio.

 ## What is in this portfolio?
 This portfolio consists of 3 parts: